 What do the Pyramids of Giza and Da Vinci’s Mona Lisa have in common with Twitter and Pepsi?
 Quick answer: They are all designed using the Golden Ratio.

 The Golden Ratio is a mathematical ratio.
 It is commonly found in nature, and when used in a design, it fosters organic and natural-looking compositions that are aesthetically pleasing to the eye.
 But what exactly is the Golden Ratio and how can you use it to improve your own designs?

 Putting it as simply as we can (eek!), the Golden Ratio (also known as the Golden Section, Golden Mean, Divine Proportion or Greek letter Phi) exists when a line is divided into two parts and the longer part (a) divided by the smaller part (b) is equal to the sum of (a) + (b) divided by (a), which both equal 1.618.

 But don’t let all the math get you down.
 In design, the Golden Ratio boils down to aesthetics— creating and appreciating a sense of beauty through harmony and proportion.
 When applied to design, the Golden Ratio provides a sense of artistry; an X-factor; a certain je ne sais quoi.

-This harmony and proportion has been recognized for thousands of centuries: from the Pyramids in Giza to the Parthenon in Athens; from Michelangelo’s The Creation of Adam on the ceiling of the Sistine Chapel to Da Vinci’s Mona Lisa; and from the Pepsi logo to the Twitter logo.
+This harmony and proportion has been recognized for thousands of centuries: from the Pyramids in Giza to the Parthenon in Athens; from Michelangelo’s The Creation of Adam on the ceiling of the Sistine Chapel to Da Vinci’s Mona Lisa; and from the Pepsi logo to the The definition of Golden Ratio.
 Our bodies and faces even follow the mathematical ratio:

 In fact, our brains are seemingly hard-wired to prefer objects and images that use the Golden Ratio.
 It’s almost a subconscious attraction and even tiny tweaks that make an image truer to the Golden Ratio have a large impact on our brains.